bukiro/PECS/README.md

 # Integration with Foundry VTT

 You can send your dice rolls from PECS straight to your Foundry VTT session, provided you have both open in the same browser - and the FVTT server has the [External Dice Roll Connector module](https://github.com/bukiro/external-dice-roll-connector) installed.
-Enter the URL of your FVTT session in the PECS settings, and you can choose whether the dice are rolled in PECS first or directly in Foundry.
+Enter the URL of your FVTT session in the PECS settings (in-app), and you can choose whether the dice are rolled in PECS first or directly in Foundry.

 # Custom Content